 One of the biggest short-term consequences for a child who is the victim of toxic parenting is a constant feeling of being trapped.
 “Whether it’s physical, verbal or emotional abuse, you feel trapped if you’re a child,” Dr. Childs says.
-“It’s not like a child can just get up and leave, to go live on his or her own.
+“It’s not like a child can just get up and leave, to go live on their own.
 You’re left at the mercy of the people who love and take care of us.”

 Impact on future relationships

 Even more disturbing are the long-term effects toxic parenting can have on a child.
 “Your parents are your introduction to the world,” notes Dr. Childs.
 “We think what we see in their behavior is normal until you’re 5 or 6 years old.”